 Generation Z and Millennials are more aware of how their purchasing choices affect society and the environment.
 They are more likely to purchase ethical and environmentally friendly goods, and they are prepared to pay extra for goods that share their beliefs.
 According to a Nielsen poll, 81% of Gen Z and 73% of Millennials, respectively, agree that businesses should work to improve the environment.
 These generations care more about concerns like animal welfare, worker rights, and product safety as well as being more environmentally sensitive.
 And they’re not afraid to speak up about it; they’ll march for causes or promote ethical items in their social media feeds.

 Millennials and Generation Z like personalized purchasing experiences.
 Using cutting-edge technologies like artificial intelligence, data analytics, and machine learning, personalization entails gathering and analyzing information on consumer behavior, preferences, and purchase history.
-The individualized shopping experiences that Gen Z enjoys allow them to exhibit their personality and self-expression through the things they choose to buy.
+The individualized shopping experiences that Gen Z enjoys allows them to show their personality and self-expression through the things they choose to buy.
 They can find fresh and distinctive goods that fit their own style by receiving customized recommendations and offers.
 Companies that offer tailored experiences through personalization and recommendation algorithms are more likely to succeed with these generations.

 In conclusion, Millennials and Gen Z have different buying styles than previous generations.
-They prefer online shopping, are influenced by social media, are less brand loyal, prefer ethical and sustainable products, and seek personalized experiences.
+They prefer online shopping, influenced by social media, less brand loyal, prefer ethical and sustainable products, and seek personalized experiences.
 Companies that understand these preferences and adapt to them are more likely to succeed in attracting and retaining these generations as customers.